YousefEldaly/alx-system_engineering-devops/README.md

-This repo contains all the solutios for 0x00-shell_basics project for the alx program
+This repo contains all the solutions for 0x00-Shell-basicd alx program